knpuniversity/rest/knpu/intro.rst

 REST.
 But we're also going to be pragmatic.
 If you stick to the rules too much, you'll get buried in technical draft specifications and blog post.
-You'll also get the feeling that a perfectly RESTful API might be impossible, and would probably be pretty tough to use anyways.
+You'll also get the feeling that a perfectly RESTful API might be impossible, and it would probably be pretty tough to use anyways.

 Instead, we'll build a really nice API, keep to the best parts of REST, tell you when we're breaking the rules and when the rules are still being debated.